 There are two aspects to the language you use: quality and quantity.

-By the quality of your language, I suppose I do mean spellings, grammar and good punctuation but it’s also more than that.
-Use language that your audience will understand but don’t patronise them.
-If you’re writing a technical article to be read by (say) engineers, then it’s perfectly OK to use technical language – it shows you’re fluent in it, too.
-That said, I’m also a fan of plain English and your sentence structure and level of detail should be such that, should a non-engineer pick up your article, they could still catch your drift without having to understand the technical words.
-I use the ‘Mum’ test: my Mum is a smart lady (she was a dentist before she retired) so I imagine her reading something I’ve written and thinking “would she still understand what I mean even if she doesn’t necessarily know the technical terms?”
+I’m also a fan of plain English and your sentence structure and level of detail should be such that, should a non-engineer pick up your article, they could still catch your drift without having to understand the technical words.
+I use the ‘Mum’ test: my Mum is a smart lady (she was a dentist before she retired) so I imagine her reading something and think “would she still understand what I mean even if she doesn’t know the technical terms?”
 If it’s a yes, I know I’m on the right track.

-The quantity of language is perhaps more obvious: say what you mean (and enough for search engines to register) but don’t waffle.
-I once commented to a friend after a day at the office that I seemed to have spent more time ‘red pen-ing’ what colleagues had written than I had spent writing words myself.
-“Ah,” he said, nodding wisely’ “perhaps that’s because the skill is knowing which words are important?”
-I couldn’t argue with that!
-I pet peeve of mine is people who waffle, people who end up repeating themselves because they have no structure or aren’t sure what their point is, or people who use more words than are necessary.
-I’ll give you an example: I was flicking through a magazine yesterday and came across a recipe for “Mandarin and stem ginger Easter hot cross bun pudding”.
+I pet peeve of mine is people who waffle, who end up repeating themselves because they aren’t sure what their point is, or who use more words than are necessary.
+I’ll give you an example.
+I was flicking through a magazine once and came across a recipe for “Mandarin and stem ginger Easter hot cross bun pudding”.
 Gosh!
 I thought to myself, what a ridiculously long title for a recipe!
 (Followed by the thought that it might actually be quite tasty!).
-I think there are two words in that title which are entirely redundant to the purpose – ‘stem’ and ‘Easter’.
-“Mandarin and ginger hot cross bun pudding” is entirely the same message only far more succinct.
-Unless you are writing an eighteenth-century novel, less is very usually more when it comes to getting your message across clearly so be ruthless with your red pen.
+I think there are at least two words which are entirely redundant – ‘stem’ and ‘Easter’.
+“Mandarin and ginger hot cross bun pudding” hits the same ‘buttons’ only far more succinctly.
+Unless you are writing an eighteenth-century novel, less is very usually more when it comes to getting your message across.
+Be ruthless with your red pen.

 Proof, proof and proof again!

 When you think you’ve finished writing, leave it for a while before going back to read it again.
 If you can, get someone else to read it, too.
 Fresh eyes often spot things we missed.
 If you can, read it out loud to yourself.
 The act of reading aloud makes us think about where we place stresses and pauses, influencing our punctuation, and will flush out when sentences have got too long.
 If it’s really, really important, read it backwards, word by word (as you’re more likely to spot spelling mistakes then!).
 Sometimes, I can still be making changes on the fourth or fifth reading before I’m completely happy with a piece.
-I’m not necessarily searching for perfection, but I am looking to make sure that my writing is good enough to represent my clients and myself!
+I’m not necessarily searching for perfection, but want make sure that my writing is good enough to represent my clients and myself!